Decoding The Adapter Pattern

 }

-Refactoring Geocoding service
+Refactoring Geocoding Service

-Lets start refactoring by defining a common interface:
+We start by defining a common interface:

 interface GeocoderInterface